beeware/beeware-tutorial/docs/en/tutorial/topics/custom-icons.md

 - **Runtime icons** — Images used inside your app’s interface (for example, in buttons or tables).

-This tutorial describes how to set the *application icon*.
-It will not discuss how to package and use runtime icons.

 ///

 ## Adding an icon